pydata/xarray/doc/data-structures.rst

 dimensions, so they were filled in array of ascending integers of the proper length.

-We can also pass :py:class:`xray.DataArray` objects as values in the dictionary instead of tuples:
+We can also pass :py:class:`xray.DataArray` objects or a pandas object as values in the dictionary instead of tuples:

 .. ipython:: python

     xray.Dataset({'bar': foo})

+.. ipython:: python

+    xray.Dataset({'bar': foo.to_pandas()})

+Where a pandas object is supplied, the names of its indexes are used as dimension names, and its data is aligned to any existing dimensions.

 You can also create an dataset from a :py:class:`pandas.DataFrame` with :py:meth:`Dataset.from_dataframe <xray.Dataset.from_dataframe>` or from a